 Copyright protects the rights of authors of literary, dramatic, musical, artistic, and certain intellectual works.
 17 U.S.C. § 102(a).

-According to College Policy, copyright means “the exclusive right to reproduce, distribute, display, perform, or create derivative copyrightable works.”
-College Board Policy Manual Section IV.D.8.02(b).
+According to College Policy, a copyright is defined as “the exclusive right to reproduce, distribute, display, perform, or create derivative copyrightable works.”
+College Board Policy Manual Section IV.H.1.2(b).

 II.
 What Acts Constitute Infringement of a Copyright?